gunjan5/blockchain-from-scratch/README.md

-# Blockchain from Scratch in Go with Kubernetes
+# :construction: Blockchain from Scratch in Go with Kubernetes

 Blockchain implementation from scratch in Go with Kubernetes

+Implement a [IOU](https://en.wikipedia.org/wiki/IOU) system like https://www.splitwise.com/ which keeps track of who ows who and then simplifies the debt.

 ## Key terms in simple words